 5. CONCLUSIONS

 This chapter has explored how teens in Brussels perceive and interact with news and fake news on social media by comparing their practices and perceptions during focus groups.
-The choice of Belgium as a specific research site and its comparison to more recurrent fieldwork locations like the UK (Galan et al. 2019), the US (i.e. Leeder 2019) or even France (i.e. Mercier et al. 2015) contributes to the identification of recurrent trends shaping teens’ interactions with fake news.
+The choice of Belgium as a specific research site and its comparison to more recurrent fieldwork locations like the UK (Galan et al. 2019), the US (e.g. Leeder 2019) or even France (e.g. Mercier et al. 2015) contributes to the identification of recurrent trends shaping teens’ interactions with fake news.
 This, in turn, can help address disinformation among teens.

 First, our study confirms that emotions are critical in news circulation.
-Brussels’ teens explain that emotions play a role in what news they are attentive to, which is an empirical finding also highlighted by previous studies focusing on fake news-sharing on social media (Leeder 2019; Herrero-Diz et al. 2020).
-Emotions are also key in why adults share fake news on social media (Marwick 2018).
+Brussels’ teens explain that emotions play a role in what news they are attentive to, which is an empirical finding also highlighted by previous studies focusing on fake news sharing on social media (Leeder 2019; Herrero-Diz et al. 2020).
+Emotions are also key in explaining why adults share fake news on social media (Marwick 2018).
 This suggests that the significance of emotions is not necessarily age specific.
 Additionally, the role of emotions in interacting with fake news should not be seen as intrinsically negative.
 In a context characterized by an ever-growing quantity of available information, encouraging teens to check news that affects them – be it hard or soft news – is a first step to raise their interest in detecting fake news.
 Indeed, research has shown that consumers tend to invest more time in verifying information if they feel empathy, indignation, disgust or joy regarding a current topic, or if they are able to link it to their daily life (Flintham et al. 2018).

 Second, our study demonstrates the importance of recognizing that fake news identification is not an automatic process.
 As previously suggested (Metzger et al. 2019), teens should not only be trained to apply systematic and ready-made criteria based on verification of sources and content, they should also be encouraged to think critically when they face more ambiguous situations.
 For instance, this should encourage building training that would take into consideration the fact that satirical videos on YouTube can be a source of information, especially for those who would otherwise not be interested in news.
 Acknowledging that such sources can be a form of legitimate information in school training might be challenging because it blurs established, clear-cut lines between fake and non-fake news.
 Yet, it also provides a more accurate understanding of the multiple roles of fake news in our society and users’ ability to make sense of them.
-From this perspective, it is also important to take into consideration that interacting with fake news on social media implies a process of contextualization and study within a complex social and technological environment.
+From this perspective, it is also important to take into consideration that interactions with fake news on social media take place within a complex social and technological environment.
 Indeed, our study shows that teens rely on a diversity of devices, platforms and trusted relationships both offline and online to compare news items.
 They filter news by juxtaposing it with trusted sources such as parents and teachers, but also influencers.
 Through these strategies, they equip themselves with cognitive means to disregard fake news about a current event.
 However, this does not mean they are always able or even willing to identify fake news.